Sunday, November 22, 2015

 This early in the morning, nobody manned the contact station booth, and a wooden sign in the window read “Drive Through.”
 Behind the visitor center a few rangers had already gathered, the first members of the search party.
 Karen recognized Bill Saunders and Dave Coleman, who stood together drinking coffee from Styrofoam cups.
 They waved to her when she drove by, not paying attention to the kid sitting beside her.
 She spotted George Simpson examining a map with two other rangers near the dirt road that led to the rangers’ quarters.
 When she pulled alongside the three, depressing the clutch pedal to let the Jeep idle, George said, “Decided to join us, after all?”

-“I decided to save you some trouble,” she said, gesturing with her head to the kid.
+“I decided to save you the trouble,” she said, gesturing with her head to the kid.
 “Here’s your man.”

-“On the O’Leary Peak road.
-I found some candy bar wrappers up there yesterday, and I thought there was a chance he had left them.
+“On the Pumice Peak road.
+I found some candy bar wrappers up there yesterday, and I thought there was a chance he’d left them.
 I played a hunch.”

 “You sure this is the kid?”
 George said.
 Addressing the boy, he said, “You’re Dwight Stevens?”